SteveBarnett/human-centred/_posts/2023-04-13-accessibility-scorecard-updated.md

 | 4 | Confident  |
 | 5 | Very confident |

 The score follows something like a classic [Likert scale](https://en.wikipedia.org/wiki/Likert_scale).

+When picking our current level of confidence, consider things like frequency of the behaviour, how well-documented the processes are, what level of depth they cover, what kind of conversations we tend to have around the topic.

+Reviewing the list of behaviours and deciding that we do them appropriately frequently, they’re well-documented, go to a good level of depth, and the topics are raised in team conversations?
+We’ll probably be **Confident.**

-If we do most of the behaviours on the list, we’ll probably be **Confident**.
-If we do none of them, we’ll probably be **Not confident at all**.
+Reviewing the list of behaviours, realising that we do none of them, haven’t done them before, we won’t have any docs on them, and we never talk about them?
+We’ll probably be **Not confident at all.**

 **Note:** scores are always whole numbers.
 These measures are subjective and approximate.
 That means it’s a better fit to say our score is “about 4” instead of ”exactly 4.25”.
 Any average of scores should be rounded to the nearest whole number.